 By the way, when I came back to Indonesia, I found one interesting book in my father's bookcase and took it with me back to New Zealand.
-I remember my father had said to me that the book is written by his great grandfather, J. Regar.
+I remember my father had said to me that the book is written by his great grandfather, Johannes Regar (J. Regar).
+J Regar is the father of Henriette Regar (the wife of Aristarchus Liando).
 But, there is another name on the book, M. Adriani-Gunning.

 This book is in Tontemboan language and published in 1907 by Firma P.W.M Trap, Leiden.
 I don't understand this language, but I think, this book is kind of a collection of bible stories, or maybe a Bible translated into Tontemboan, a language of Minahasa, which has, according to the website, never been published.
 Translated from Dutch or English?
 I'm not sure.